unclereeemus/ytmp/README.md

 # scripts

+**ytmp** main script; none of the other scripts need to be set up to get it working.

+**conf** for setting ytmp variables/directories. looked for in ~/Music/ytmp/ by default.

+**run_on_next** runs at the start of every song which can be used to keep some consistent settings within mpv (volume, loop, seek, etc). looked for in ~/Music/ytmp/ by default.

+**ytmp.vim** a vim config with useful keybinds relevant to ytmp

+**ytmpsuite** for oneliners or automation of things like toggling lines in run_on_next, selecting queues, creating playlists; some of the lines under 'tips' can be found there as well. there is no help option so you'll have to parse through the code and comments to figure out what does what if you want to use it.

 **mightfinduseful** a script to play music outside of ytmp either with local files, youtube search, or the ytmp queue file. also dynamically names the mpvsocket so you don't overwrite an old one.

 **mpv_socket_selector** prints a dmenu of active mpv sockets and puts the selected one in /tmp/active_mpvsocket (options: n(ext), p(rev), s(elect))